 The Food Truck industry has been growing substantially over the last several years thanks to the novelty of the food truck concept.
 Most food truck operators differentiate themselves from competitors based on menu items.
 Other food truck operators will differentiate through truck design or layout.
 Regardless of how a competitive advantage is established, especially in this industry, your competitive advantage must be well-defined and obvious.
 Not only should a competitive advantage we discussed but also possibly tie in how the competitive advantage will be aligned with your mission and vision statements.

 Location Description for a Food Truck Business Plan

 As for the general location of the food Truck facility, our business plan writer has found that these types of businesses do well in locations near festivals or other gatherings.
 Large gatherings tend to be a great location for food trucks.
-Large gatherings may include Fourth of July festivities, New Year’s celebration, and even pet based events.
+Large gatherings may include Fourth of July festivities, New Year’s celebrations, and even pet-based events.
 Depending on the business model, the general location for a food truck may also be at large private parties or corporate events.

 Target Market for a Food Truck Business Plan.